eepyamre/drawamare/overview.md

   - **Priority:** Ongoing
   - **TODO:** Implement robust error handling throughout the application, particularly crucial with the added complexity of multi-layer management, layer synchronization, and potential user interactions with layer management UI.

+- **Testing:**
+  - **Priority:** Ongoing
+  - **TODO:** Implement unit and integration tests, particularly important to ensure the stability and correctness of the new multi-layer and undo/redo system with global stack cleared on layer change, layer management UI, Toolbar UI and tool selection and synchronization logic.
+Focus on testing core layer operations (add, delete, reorder, select, draw, undo/redo on specific layers) and synchronization across multiple clients.